slown1/XamDialogs/component/GettingStarted.md

  - Title
   - Gets/Sets the title of the dialog
  - TitleLabelTextColor
   - Gets/Sets the Color of the title label.
-Also the colour of the button text
+Also sets the colour of the button text
  - Message
   - Gets/Sets the message of the dialog
  - MessageLabelTextColor
-  - Gets/Sets the color of the Message label.
+  - Gets/Sets the color of the message label.
  - SubmitButtonText
   - The text to appear on the submit button
  - CancelButtonText
-  - The text appear on the Cancel button
+  - The text appear on the cancel button
  - BlurEffectStyle
   - The type of blur effect to use
  - ConstantUpdates